sauravkhadka/GrillHub--UI-UX-/README.md

 This project is designed in desktop version only and I’ll soon be designing this project for mobile version.

+You can read about the design process in detail in the pdf available in this repository.

 Feedbacks are always appreciated.